 Understand the Components of the Residential Staircase

-Depending on how old it is, the carpenter who built it, and whether architectural software was used during the design phase, your staircase components might vary to some extent.
-But, the following are some of the common you need to understand.
+Depending on how old it is, the carpenter who built it, and whether architectural software was used during the design phase, your staircase components will vary to some extent.
+But, the following are some of the common terms you need to understand.

 Treads.
 These are the horizontal planks that you step on as you go up or down.
 The rear of it fits under your upper riser.
 The leading edge is usually rounded and overhangs the next lower riser.

 The leading edge is usually terminated with a protective nosing.
 Treads may be hardwood, carpeted, or perhaps natural stone in McMansions.

 Risers.
 These are your vertical components (as the name implies).
 They are set on the tread underneath and then support the forward edge of the upper tread, right behind the nosing where the most strength is needed.

 Balusters.
 These are also often referred to as spindles when they have a round shape, having been turned on a wood lathe, but many other shapes are available and metal is often used in custom jobs.